Adi1613/Social-Ebracing-/README.md

 # Social-Ebracing-Index
-Trying to defing a metrics for social embracing using clustering
+Trying to define a metrics for social embracing using clustering

 COVID-19 Clustering Model for defining Social Embracing Index Our Hypothesis defines the social embracing index which defines the spreading of the diseses like covid-19, swin flu, Ebola etc.